maclandrol/profileNJ/README.md

 +  *--sep GENE_SEP*
         Gene-Specie separator for each leaf name in the genetree.
 PolytomySolver will guess by default in a very limited list of special character. (default: None)
         **';;' is not a valid separator for the newick format!
 IF YOUR SEPARATOR IS ";;", DON'T USE THIS FLAG.
 THE PROGRAM WILL AUTOMATICALLY GUESS. **
++  *--spos {prefix,postfix}*
+        The position of the specie name according to the separator.
+Supported option are prefix and postfix (default: prefix)
 +  *--mValue MVAL*
         Set largest value in the distance matrix.
 Entries on the main diagonal and negative values will be replaced by mValue. (default: 1e+305)
 +  *-c {nj,upgma}, --cluster {nj,upgma}*